ScorpJu-101/AnimeFlux/README.md

 This app uses the free **AniList GraphQL API** to fetch anime data.
 No API key is required!

 API Endpoint: `https://graphql.anilist.co`

-## 📧 Contact

-For questions or feedback, please reach out to [your-email@example.com]

----

-Made with ❤️ and React Native